cattymod/docs/docs/website/embedding.md

 ### Autoplay {#autoplay}

-Embeds support the `autoplay` parameter, which will automatically hit the green flag when the project loads.
-For example: https://turbowarp.org/15832807/embed?autoplay
+Embeds support the `autoplay` parameter, which will automatically hit the play button when the project loads.
+For example: https://studio.cattymod.app/embed?autoplay#15832807

 Note that sound blocks may not work until the user interacts with the project (for example, by clicking).
 This is a restriction imposed by browsers.
 There is nothing TurboWarp can do to work around this.